yakuza8/peniot/README.md

 $ cd peniot
 $ python setup.py install
 ```
-Even if we provide you up-to-date installation script, there can be some missing parts in
+Even if we try to provide you up-to-date installation script, there can be some missing parts in
 it since the project cannot be maintained so long.
 Please inform us if there is any problem
 with installation.